Lake Jordan, Alabama, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Jordan cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Fun is the name of the game at central Alabama’s Lake Jordan.
 Offering 6,800 acres of water and 188 miles of shoreline, Lake Jordan has become home to numerous fishing tournaments, aquatic events and family outings, making it one of Alabama’s favorite lakes.
 Visitors will find that the Appalachian’s southernmost hills create a country setting while Alabama’s Metropolitan Tourism Region provides nearby urban attractions.
 Found only 25 miles north of Montgomery and 65 miles south of Birmingham, Lake Jordan is a welcome retreat for city dwellers interested in a weekend getaway or country residence.